 Regular study progress information will be provided with the required PSURs.
-In addition, interim analysis are planned as follows:
+In addition, interim analyses (also to be provided in PSURs) are planned as follows:

 The first interim analysis will be performed after 50 subjects have been enrolled.
 Further interim analyses will be performed following data snap shots approximately every two years after the first.
 The last interim analysis will be performed not later than approx. 6 months before LSO.
 Data from the analyses will be used to update the regulatory authorities as needed, and the scientific community at scientific meetings.
 No changes to the design, conduct, or final analysis of the study will occur due to the interim analyses.